prabhatb2011/dynamics-365-unified-operations-public/articles/financials/localizations/APAC-IND-News-Letter-10-0-09.md

 -	Journal voucher description truncation issue for GST transaction.
 -	Stock transfer order shipment voucher is not showing in GSTR-2 Report
 -	Direct Delivery Purchase order , customer address getting flow in tax information
 -	GSTIN registration numbers are TDS  registration number are not sharing with the other legal entities while importing from the data management module even after sharing option enable .
 -	GST tax amount is deducted twice from the sale of assets net amount when price inclusive tax option enabled.
 -	System is throwing error " Object reference not set to an instance of an object" while settling the vendor invoice transactions.
--	In Purchase order invoice HSN/SAC numbers are not populating from PO when selecting PO using "+" sing (Used for booking consolidated invoices)
+-	In Purchase order invoice HSN/SAC numbers are not populating from PO when selecting PO using "+" sign (Used for booking consolidated invoices)
 -	List all posting profile in GTE trouble shooting file when enabled debug mode.
 -	Transfer order posting not picking up IGST account .